What is an online code editor?

 Codeanywhere pretends to be the full IDE in your web browser and mobile.

 The main no-brainer feature is that Codeanywhere connects with anything, yes, literally anything.
 Your code can reside on the FTP server or other Github sources, but you can connect it with Codeanywhere and start editing and developing.
+For IOS developers, you can use various FTP clients for Mac.

 In editor mode you can use the following features: